Pun Dictionary: D Entries

 "The lights have gone out," said Tom darkly.

-Darling (Geography)
+Darling (Australasia)

 The Australian river of love is the Darling.